techservicesillinois/secdev-robot/ExampleRobotFiles/README.md

 ## Settings Related Examples

-Run an example to clear Chrome data:
+Run an example with the `testClearUtilities.resource` file to clear listed app data:

 `robot testClearChromeData.robot`